julianespinel/terraform-custom-provider/provider/README.md

 1. Make sure the server is running.
 See: [Server install and run](../server/README.md#install-and-run)
 1. `go build -o terraform-provider-words`
-    1. Create the provider binary: the name of the binary must follow this convention: terraform-<TYPE>-<NAME>
+    1. Create the provider binary: the name of the binary must follow this convention: `terraform-<TYPE>-<NAME>`
-1. `terraform init`: Download and install providers used in the configuration
+1. `terraform init`: Download and install providers used in the Terraform configuration file (`main.tf`)

 ### Create a word